magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 could convince me that there is something better than CLJ/CLJS on Planet Web.

-## Back on Earth
+## Back to Earth

 OK, we had enough magic for now.
-Let's came back on Earth to update the CLJS `modern-cljs.login` namespace by using this magic.
+Let's go back to Earth to update the CLJS `modern-cljs.login` namespace by using this magic.

 Open the `login.cljs` source file living in the `src/cljs/modern_cljs`